PrestaShop/prestashop-shop-creator/README.md

             price:
               type: numberBetween
               args:
-                - 1
+                - 1 #start
-                - 1000
+                - 1000 #stop
             wholesale_price:
               value: '{price}/100'
         ```
         1. <u>the 'type' property</u>

-            This field allows to generate specific property. 'increment' is a simple autoincrement, another types
+            This properly allows to generate random value. 'increment' is a simple autoincrement, another types
-            available are described from the faker module : https://github.com/fzaninotto/Faker .
-If you need to pass
+            available are described from the faker module: https://github.com/fzaninotto/Faker

-            an argument to a faker function, just add the args: tag like in the above example.
+            If you need to pass an argument to a faker function, just add the 'args:' tag like in the above example.

             If you want to generate a field, but hide it from the final result, add the "hidden: true" property
             (only useful if the field in question is referenced as an "id", but only present in the field_lang)

         2. <u>the 'relation' property</u>

-            The relation field indicates it should generates the value from an another entity (it will use a value
+            The 'relation' property indicates it should generates the value from an another entity (it will use a value
             from the 'id' of the other entity)

         3. <u>the 'value' property</u>

-            The value field allow to set a specific value for the column.
+            The 'value' property sets a specific value for the column.
 It could also be a reference to another
             column, or a mathematical expression, like the "wholesale_price" in the example above.

         4. <u>the 'exclusive_fields' property</u>